liana-p/narrat-engine/docs/guides/installing-narrat-in-a-web-app.md

 - The `config` file which contains the path of your script files and other info
 - The `characters` file which contains the list of characters in the game

-Copy the content of one of the [example games](https://github.com/liana-p/narrat-engine/tree/main/packages/narrat/examples/) and the content of the assets folder somewhere in your app that can be served statically, and have an `#app` div in your page's html including your javascript \(you can copy `public/index.html`\) .
+Copy the content of one of the [example games](https://github.com/liana-p/narrat-engine/tree/main/packages/narrat/examples/) and the content of the assets folder somewhere in your app that can be served statically, and have a div in your page's html including your javascript \(you can copy `public/index.html`\) .

 Then in your javascript code to launch narrat, use: